nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_read.md

 ---
 {% include custom/search.warnbanner.html %}

-There are 2 common patterns when working with the various Reasonable Adjustment resources within the Interactions:
-* Consent and Flag resource - single, independent resources
+All top-level Reasonable Adjustment resources use the same interaction pattern to read.
-* Condition resource - which are referenced using their associated List
+Individual Condition resources are not read/searchable outside their List.

-When reading resources
-* Consent and Flag use the _Read Resource_ pattern
-* Condition resources use _Read Conditions_

 ## Read Resource ##

 <img src="images/sequenceDiagrams/ReadResource.png">